Avi241/mascot/README.md

 catkin make
 ```

-## Using for testig Different Control Laws with Multiple Drone
+## Use for testing Different Control Laws with Multiple Drone

 Open config.yaml located at mascot/scripts.
 Edit according to you requirements.